I have broken down this page into two categories.

 In a commercial atmosphere, understanding how to read prints is extremely important.

 We as electricians don’t just use electrical prints.
-We also cross reference other prints in regards to layout of equipment, and making sure we’re not in another trade’s way.
+We also cross reference other prints in regards to the layout of equipment and making sure we’re not in another trade’s way.

 These other prints can also let us know what ceiling type a room has or a wall’s thickness.
 As electricians, both of these two things are very important.